-Once this is done, then you are actually going to do two things, we are going to take the structure information from the template and on this structure information you are actually going to put the amino acid sequence what you have from the test and that is how you are actually going to prepare the model protein.
-So once you got the model protein, then what you are going to do is you are going to test the quality of the model.
-And we have already discussed the quality of the test of the model can be done by Ramachandran plot or you can use the ratah plot or you can do the pro check or you can do the verify 3D.
-These are the three or four different types of groups or the different types of programs what you can use and you can be able to do the error measurements.
-Once you have found that the structure is good, then what you can do is you can actually be able to utilize this model different for the types of applications.
+And this sequence alignment is actually going to tell you whether this particular template is good for modeling this particular amino acid sequence or not, once it is done, then you are actually going to do two things, you are going to take the structure information from the template.
+And on this structure information, you are actually going to put the amino acid sequence, what you have from the test.
+And that is how you are actually going to prepare the modelled protein.
+So, once you got the model protein, then what you are going to do is, you are going to test the quality of the model.

+And we have already discussed the quality of the test of the model can be done by Ramachandran plot, or you can use the Errata plot, or you can do the Procheck, or you can do the Verify-3D.
+So, these are the three, four different types of groups or the different types of programs, what you can use and you can be able to do the error measurements.
+Once you have found that the structure is good, then what you can do is you can actually be able to utilize this model for the different types of applications.
+The programs what you can use very affluently is called as the Modeller.

-The programs what you can use very oftenly is called as the modeler.
-You can use the modeler 9th version and that is actually going to allow you to do the modeling.
-So all these steps you can actually be used with the help of the modeler and then you can use the different types of programs to do the quality of the model verification with the Ramachandran plot and all these kind of things.
-So now let us move on to the methods to determine the quaternary structures.
-So method to determine the quaternary structures.
-You know that the condition for the quaternary structure is that the protein should have the multiple subunits.
+So, you can alternatively use the Modeller ninth version, and that is actually going to allow you to do the modeling.
+So, all these steps, so, you can actually be used with the help of the modeler, and then you can use the different types of programs to do the quality of the model verification with Ramachandran plot, and all these kinds of things.

+So, now, will us move on to the methods to determine the quaternary structure.
+So, method to determine the quaternary structures.
+You know that the condition for the quaternary structure is, that the protein should have the multiple subunits.
+So, if the protein has the multiple subunits, then only you can be able to perform the quaternary structures.

-So if the protein has the multiple subunits then only you can be able to perform the quaternary structures.
-So how we can actually be able to know that the protein has the multiple subunits?
-So what you can do is you can calculate the protein molecule weight under the 2 conditions.
-One you can actually be able to calculate the protein's molecule weight under the negative conditions or you can actually be able to calculate the protein molecule weight under the denaturating conditions.
-So, when you denaturate in conditions, imagine that the molecular weight under the native condition is mol n.
-So, it is n right and under the denaturate in condition if the molecular weight is mol d then you can actually be able to calculate the oligomeric status by the molecular weight native divided by molecular weight denature right.
+So, how we can actually be able to know that the protein has the multiple subunits?
+So, what you can do is, you can calculate the proteins molecular weight under the two condition.
+One, you can actually be able to calculate proteins molecular weight under the native conditions, or you can actually be able to calculate the proteins molecular weight under the denaturating conditions.

+So, when you denaturating conditions, imagine that the molecular weight under the native condition is Mol N. So, it is N, and under the denaturating condition if the molecular weight is Mol D. Then, the you can actually be able to calculate the oligomeric status by the molecular weight native divided by molecular weight denature.